OfficeDev/outlook-dev-docs/docs/add-ins/contextual-outlook-add-ins.md

 Because an entity or regular expression that is not highlighted will not launch a contextual add-in, add-ins must include at least one `Rule` element with the `Highlight` attribute set to `all`.

+> [!NOTE]
-> **Note:** The `EmailAddress` and `Url` entity types do not support highlighting, so they cannot be used to launch a contextual add-in.
+> The `EmailAddress` and `Url` entity types do not support highlighting, so they cannot be used to launch a contextual add-in.
 They can however be combined in a `RuleCollection` rule type as an additional activation criteria.

 ## How to launch a contextual add-in